wojtkowiak/meteor-desktop-splash-screen/README.md

 Tests are run by [AVA](https://github.com/avajs).

 ### Changelog
+- **v0.3.0**
+    - debug mode added - `debug` field added to `PluginSettings`
+    - fixed splash screen not being shown when building and installing with NSIS and 32bit arch
 - **v0.2.1**
     - fixed incorrectly released `0.2.0` (not all changes were included)
 - **v0.2.0**